Gertrude Sinha Hirsch: Life in Madras

-From February to April 1942 Sinha collaborated with her husband to produce a pair of murals titled "The Rhythm of Life" for the Students' Common Room in the Women's Christian College, Chennai.
+From February to April 1942, Hirsch collaborated with her husband to produce a pair of murals titled "The Rhythm of Life" for the students' common room at the Women's Christian College, Chennai.
 The murals remain on display.

-When the murals were painted, it was during a time of great upheaval and anxiety in Madras as there was fear of a Japanese attack on the city.
-On 12 April 1942, the Government of Madras advised the city's residents to evacuate the city; this led to mass panic, with 500,000 people leaving within one week.
-Gertrude and Kiron Sinha chose to remain in the city and continue their work on the murals.
-Of that time, Dr Elizabeth George, then a teacher at the Women's Christian College, and later the first Indian Principal of the college wrote:"Sometimes when I look at these pictures and remember the events of the months when the artists were at work, transforming a blank white wall into a permanent stage, presenting and representing the rhythm of life in full swing, a queer sense of strangeness and mystery hangs over me - for those were days when suspense and fear, uncertainty and insecurity made the College atmosphere almost as tense as the atmosphere in the city and the country at large.
-But the artists worked on, in those critical weeks of February, March and April, with visible leisureliness except when the hand and the brush could not keep pace with the creative forces at work in them, in executing what the mind conceived or the eye perceived in imagination...
-That drama lives in the memory of those who had the privilege of watching them at work, now perched up on piles of packing cases giving full play to their brushes, now bent low on the floor mixing the paints, now standing together, gazing at the unfinished pictures on the wall and critically comparing them with the outline pictures on the paper spread out on the floor, now lost in thought and seeking inspiration, and occasionally relaxing and resting either on the swing or at the piano..."
+Their completion coincided with a period of uncertainty in Madras due to fears of a Japanese attack during the Second World War.
+On 12 April 1942, the Government of Madras advised residents to evacuate; approximately 500,000 people left the city within a week.
+Dr Elizabeth George, then a teacher at Women's Christian College and later its first Indian principal, recalled:

+"Sometimes when I look at these pictures and remember the events of the months when the artists were at work, transforming a blank white wall into a permanent stage, presenting and representing the rhythm of life in full swing, a queer sense of strangeness and mystery hangs over me - for those were days when suspense and fear, uncertainty and insecurity made the College atmosphere almost as tense as the atmosphere in the city and the country at large.
+But the artists worked on, in those critical weeks of February, March and April, with visible leisureliness except when the hand and the brush could not keep pace with the creative forces at work in them, in executing what the mind conceived or the eye perceived in imagination.
+Yet they too shared a sense of urgency and they worked for long hours, day after day, week after week, with scanty meals and little rest until they were satisfied that they had made each figure true and beautiful according to the vision in their minds.
+It was a unique privilege to have been in College during those weeks, for although the finished pictures are now with us always and can be enjoyed at leisure, any day, the drama of the two painters had to be enjoyed while the pictures were still in the process of being created.
+That drama lives in the memory of those who had the privilege of watching them at work, now perched up on piles of packing cases giving full play to their brushes, now bent low on the floor mixing the paints, now standing together, gazing at the unfinished pictures on the wall and critically comparing them with the outline pictures on the paper spread out on the floor, now lost in thought and seeking inspiration, and occasionally relaxing and resting either on the swing or at the piano."

 Death of her parents

-On 9 June 1942, Sinha's parents, who were secular Jews, were deported by train from Vienna to Blagovshchina.
+On 9 June 1942, Hirsch's parents, who were secular Jews, were deported by train from Vienna to Blagovshchina.
 On 15 June 1942, they were shot upon arrival.
-The day was Sinha's 31st birthday.
+This date coincided with Hirsch's 31st birthday.